fermisurfaces/IFermi/README.md

 IFermi
 ------

-Ifermi is a package which provides tools for plotting Fermi surfaces from DFT output.
-Ifermi is also useful for visualisation of slices of the three-dimensional Fermi surface along a specified plane.
+IFermi is a package which provides tools for plotting Fermi surfaces from DFT output.
+IFermi is also useful for visualisation of slices of the three-dimensional Fermi surface along a specified plane.
 The idea is to provide tools which allow for more tailored Fermi surface plots than what is currently offered by other packages.